 Where appropriate, the group leader must obtain and act upon recent weather forecasts and local advice.
-Pupils will be appropriately clothed for the nature of the visit and the environment, their experience and strength, the time of year and expected weather conditions.
-When venturing away from immediate help, the group leader will consider the need for comfort, insulation and shelter and it is their responsibility to modify or curtail the trip or activity to suite changed or changing circumstances.
+Pupils should be appropriately clothed for the nature of the visit and the environment, their experience and strength, the time of year, expected weather conditions, altitude and exposure to elements.
+When venturing away from immediate help, the group leader will consider the need for comfort, insulation and shelter for a casualty or the whole group and provision of emergency food, drink, torches etc. and it is their responsibility to modify or curtail the trip or activity to suit changed or changing circumstances.